-Location: City of Cincinnati (formerly Spencer Township), Hamilton County - On Riverside Dr. (U.S. 52 / Kellog Ave.) near the intersection of Wilmer Ave.
+Location: City of Cincinnati (formerly in Spencer Township) – On Riverside Dr (US 52 / Kellog Ave) near the intersection of Wilmer Ave

-Columbia was founded on November 18, 1788 by Revolutionary War veteran Major Benjamin Stites (1734 – 1804) who had purchased 20,000 acres of land next to the mouth of the Little Miami River.
-He traveled with a group of 26 settlers down the Ohio River from Pennsylvania & started the first town in Hamilton County a month before Cincinnati (Losantiville) was settled.
-Columbia also went by the name of Turkey Bottom because of the 2 mile wide valley & fields next to the Ohio River that had an abundance of turkey & other game birds.
+Columbia was founded on November 18, 1788 by Revolutionary War veteran Major Benjamin Stites (1734 – 1804) who purchased 20,000 acres of land next to the mouth of the Little Miami River.
+He traveled with a group of 26 settlers down the Ohio River from Pennsylvania and started the first town in Hamilton County a month before Cincinnati (Losantiville) was settled.
+Columbia also went by the name of Turkey Bottom because of the 2 mile wide valley and fields next to the Ohio River that had an abundance of turkey and other game birds.

-The town was initially just a cluster of log cabins around a few block storage houses, but it quickly grew to have 50 houses, a mill, & a school in 1790.
-The school was the first one in Ohio & the first school west of the original 13 colonies.
+The town was initially just a cluster of log cabins around a few block storage houses, but it quickly grew to have 50 houses, a mill, and a school in 1790.
+The school was the first one in Ohio and the first school west of the original 13 colonies.
 It was run by John Reily (1763 – 1850), who was also a Revolutionary War veteran, as were most of the other men in the original group.
 The Columbia Baptist Church congregation also formed in 1790.
 They built the first church in Hamilton County in 1792.
-Rev. John Smith (1735 – 1824) was it's minister & went on to be one of the first U.S. Senators from Ohio, serving from 1803 – 1808.
+Reverend John Smith (1735 – 1824) was its minister and went on to be one of the first U.S. Senators from Ohio, serving from 1803 – 1808.

-The biggest stories surrounding Columbia in the 1800's are that of it's advancement of being a transportation hub.
+The biggest stories surrounding Columbia in the 1800s are that of its advancement of being a transportation hub.
 The only ways to get there in the early days were by canoe or flat boat on the Ohio River.
-Columbia had one of the earliest post offices in Ohio which ran by boat & horseback from 1819 – 1874.
-In 1835 the Anderson Turnpike wagon road connected Columbia with Cincinnati & Chillicothe.
+Columbia had one of the earliest post offices in Ohio which ran by boat and horseback from 1819 – 1874.
+In 1835 the Anderson Turnpike wagon road connected Columbia with Cincinnati and Chillicothe.
 Then in 1841 the Little Miami Railroad swept through town.
-The Cincinnati, Georgetown, & Portsmouth Railroad had a line laid off of that in 1877 with the junction starting in Columbia & a train station on Carrell St. Cable cars were installed in 1890 & were operated by the Columbia Street Railway Co.
-The center of town had moved north into the Tusculum hills due to flooding concerns of living near the river & the fact that Columbia flooded several times in the 1800's.
+The Cincinnati, Georgetown, & Portsmouth Railroad had a line laid off of that in 1877 with the junction starting in Columbia and a train station on Carrell St. Cable cars were installed in 1890 and were operated by the Columbia Street Railway Co.
+The center of town moved north into the Tusculum hills due to flooding concerns of living near the river and the fact that Columbia flooded several times in the 1800s.

-Some other points of interest are original homes from the area including the Hezekiah Stites house (Benjamin’s son) built in 1835 at 315 Stites.
-Ave, The James Morris house, built in 1804 at 3644 Eastern Ave., & the Kellogg house built in the 1830's at 3811 Eastern Ave.
-The Columbia – Tusculum Historic District also operates a historic homes tour of the Victorian Era houses that were built in the Tusculum hills in the late 1800's & early 1900's.
-There's more info on their website comumbiatusculum.org.
+Some other points of interest are original homes from the area including the Hezekiah Stites house (Benjamin’s son), built in 1835 at 315 Stites Ave, The James Morris house built in 1804 at 3644 Eastern Ave, and the Kellogg house built in the 1830s at 3811 Eastern Ave.
+The Columbia – Tusculum Historic District also operates a historic homes tour of the Victorian Era houses that were constructed in the Tusculum hills in the late 1800s and early 1900s.
 Another interesting sight is the Spencer Township Hall (township now defunct) that was built in 1860 at 3833 Eastern Ave.
-These days Cincinnati claims that Columbia – Tusculum is it's oldest neighborhood, despite Columbia having a history all it's own.
+These days Cincinnati claims that Columbia – Tusculum is its oldest neighborhood, despite Columbia having a history all its own.